Reading time

 Meta (Facebook & Instagram), on the other hand, is key for long-term brand building, increasing awareness, and deepening customer relationships.

-Below are some real-life examples and insights from our Meta campaigns that show how we use the channel in practice:
+Here are a few real examples from our Meta campaigns that show how we use the platform:

 📌 Top-performing ad

-The highest number of completed purchases and add-to-carts came from this “fashion post.”
+The highest number of purchases and add-to-cart actions came from this fashion-related post.

-An attractive product and strong creative were enough to capture attention — even without any discount offer.
+A good-looking product and strong visuals were enough to catch attention — even without a discount.

 📌 The Jaya Tall model is winning hearts in Germany